leomandarino/loruki/README.md

 > the "i" tag stands for icon, use it with 'font awesome' (good to know)

+> Create movement with animations and 'transform: translate'

-What I would have done differently:
+# What I would have done differently:

 > I'd use more rem/em on text sizes, instead of pixels

 > I'd start building from small to big screens, adding complexity

+# What I learned:

+> Organization helps A LOT, so spend some time planning your build before start coding.
+This way you have a better overall idea of the structure of the page, so coding is easier.

+> There are many ways of achieving the same result.

+> Grid is AMAZING!